 Driving Directions to Sweyolakan Landing (for Mini Camp, Family Camp & Special Events only)

-Each year Camp Sweyolakan builds a team of more than 75 counselors, activity specialists, support roles, and supervisors to create the best possible summer for our campers.
+Each year Camp Sweyolakan builds a team of 30 counselors, activity specialists, operations specialists, and supervisors to create the best possible summer for our campers.
 Summer Camp Job Listings

 In addition to staff, Camp Sweyolakan depends on volunteers, including nurses, cooks and other supportive roles.
 Children of volunteers may be enrolled in summer camp for free!
 Summer Camp Volunteer Opportunities